SHARE THIS POST

 So, about those beneficial strategic goals: we have directed (in our communal application for first registration of Mars Land) that should our communal claim prove successful in generating an award of land title, the land is to be declared “common land” and the ownership title is to be placed in trust immediately (via the deciding Court, with Dr Philip Davies, having relinquished all beneficial status, acting as settlor if required).
 The land Trust will be named The Mars Trust.
 We propose a modern trust rule as used by Czech Republic and Quebec, Canada, whereby ‘patrimony by appropriation’ result in an ‘ownerless trust’… managed by trustee as non-owner.
 The alternative is a common law trust with split ownership (nobody will hold both legal ownership and equitable ownership rights).
 In both cases the Declaration of Trust will be suitably complex in order to control outcomes.
 The UN is requested to assume the role of trustee (if refused, Dr Davies will act as one of 2-4 non-beneficial trustees).
 All co-claimants become beneficiaries with unequal beneficial shares (possibly contingent beneficiaries).
 This prescribed situation affords the UN a preferential right to acquire all land shares if it can successfully ratify an updated OST and then pay each contingent beneficiary (the co-claimants) a nominal fee.
 This fee was just $1000 to each claimant in 2017, but is doubling annually, such that by 2027 it will become $1 million (hence a financial pressure is applied to UN in order to get things done asap).
 If the UN does not achieve those straightforward, beneficial conditions by 10.10.2027 (60th anniversary of OST), then each beneficiary is allocated a massive plot of land against their name, by means of random lottery (plots are 25 sq km to 100 sq km).
 Their plots will be available to use and develop but actual ownership titles will only be raised and issued at such time that individual celestial property rights become accepted as legitimate (and at that time the trust would be dissolved).
 Until then the land will remain under shared ownership within the trust.
 All the land on Mars will continue to be maintained, as per registration, as common land (public access and use permissions).

 Of course, our preferred outcome is for the UN to update the OST (to keep space safe from strike weapons, regulate debris and facilitate frictionless space business)… also for the UN to pay the nominal fees to our co-claimants (a great dollar reward for them)… thus leaving all the Mars land under the trusteeship of the UN.
-In that case, using the ‘Czech Trust Rules’, nobody actually owns the land, the UN (as sole trustee) just holds it in trust for all humankind… and is well placed to form a space council for governance purposes.
+In that case, using the ‘Czech Trust Rules’, nobody actually owns the land, the UN (as sole trustee) just holds it in trust for all humankind… and is well placed to form a space council (a savvy, pro-commerce user group) for governance purposes.

 Thus, with smart endeavour, we might fully deliver on the key ethical goals of space law (OST mainly, but also MA) and achieve a greater level of assured security and safety for all humanity.
 Whether that satisfies your understanding of ‘province of mankind’ or ‘common heritage of mankind’, we don’t think really matters… they are ill-defined terms … but we think we’ve got them both covered.